TheOtherRolesAU/TheOtherRoles/README.md

 ### Random Maps
 **Play On A Random Map** If enabled it allows you to set percentages for each current map.

+**Finish Tasks Before Haunting Or Zooming Out** You have to finish your tasks before you get the possibility to zoom out.

 **Use Random Map Setting Presets:** When this option is turned on, the game will switch to the `Random Preset <MapName>` when a game is started on a random map. **This includes vanilla options!**.
 This makes it possible to e.g. play with less tasks on large maps like Airship.
 The game will **remain** in the preset for that random map after the match.